btnwtn/website/data/articles/partial-application-for-beginners.md

 title: Partial Application for Beginners
 excerpt: "Understanding partial application."
 image: "/images/partial-application-header.jpg"
-published: "Aug 2, 2016"
+published: "Aug 2, 2017"
 ---

 ## Why Use Partial Application?

-Partial application is a core concept for writing <abbr title="Don't Repeat Yourself">DRY</abbr> and expressive code.
+Partial application is a core concept for writing DRY (Don't Repeat Yourself) and expressive code.
 You can use partial application to compose and create new functions, and turn code like this:

 ```js